bethelge/TenaMed-Local-Medical-Appointment-System/README.md

 - Full CRUD (Create, Read, Update, Delete) operations for patient records.
 - Patients can book, reschedule, and cancel appointments with healthcare providers.

-### Clinic & Hospital Search
-- Find nearby clinics and hospitals based on location.
-- View available doctors and appointment slots.
-- Filter by specialty, availability, or facility type.

 ### Appointment Scheduling & Management
 - Patients can select a date, time, and doctor for an appointment.